 During the winter in Iceland snow makes the country a pretty special place.
-The island is dressed up in its white winter coat, with pillowy snow falling on the rough, barren landscape.
-It provides a soft light to the winter darkness.
+The country is dressed up in its white winter coat, with pillowy snow falling on the rugged, volcanic landscape.
+It brings a soft light to winter's darkness.

-Come visit between October and April to be lucky enough to see Iceland in all its snowy glory.
+Travel to the Land of Fire and Ice between October and April and you could be lucky enough to see Iceland in all its snowy glory.

 If you’re visiting in the winter, and wondering what to do in Iceland when it snows, we’ve got you covered.
-Here are some ways to spend your time, from chasing the northern lights to snowshoeing in Iceland.
+Here are some ways to spend your time, for starters think chasing the northern lights and snowshoeing.

 1. Go snowmobiling

-If you travel to Iceland during the winter months, you could opt for a thrilling snowmobile ride.
+If you travel to Iceland during the winter months, you could take a thrilling snowmobile ride.

 This fun activity is offered around the country.
-Take your pick from discovering one of Iceland‘s glaciers, Langjökull, in the highlands, to exploring the north, close to Lake Mývatn.
-Zoom on snow and ice across the treeless vast landscape.
+Take your pick from discovering one of Iceland's glaciers, Langjökull, in the highlands, or exploring the north, close to Lake Mývatn.
+Zoom on snow and ice across the vast treeless landscape.

 2. Walk inside real ice caves in Iceland

-Imagine yourself walking into a tunnel where you can admire the different colours of the ice and feel the icy edges along your fingers.
+Imagine yourself walking into a tunnel where you can admire the different colours of the ice and feel its cool touch against your fingers.
 Some winter packages to Iceland offer ice cave tours.
-Here’s your chance to explore this naturally formed phenomenon!
+Here’s your chance to explore these natural phenomenon!

-Walk the newly formed ice tunnels of one of the outlets of Vatnajökull, which is the largest glacier in Iceland.
-Or you could discover the Katla ice cave, located in South-Iceland, in the Kötlujökull glacier.
+Walk the newly formed ice tunnels of one of the outlets of Vatnajökull, the largest glacier in Iceland.
+Or you could marvel at the Katla ice cave, located in South Iceland, in the Kötlujökull glacier.

 You could even choose between a 3- to 4- hour excursion or an express visit.
-Either way, you’ll get bragging rights!
+Either way, you’ll have bragging rights!

 3. Ride an Icelandic horse